 It has been quite a year and everyone is looking forward to a well deserved break.
 But let’s be honest, the excitement of being on holiday soon wears off and children will quickly start complaining that they have nothing to do and that they are bored.

-So this year we are proposing a Summer Challenge for all of our students in Year 3, 4 and 5 with some interesting and challenging tasks that will help the children develop further.
+So, once again, we are proposing a Summer Challenge for all of our students with some interesting and challenging tasks that will help the children develop further.
 We are sorry to disappoint some parents – these tasks are not more of the same stuff that children have done at school throughout the year.
 In many ways, they are much more important.

 Here’s how it is going to work…

-The children will also need a scrap book in which they will document their adventures.
+Download the “Summer Activity Challenge 2021“.
+The children will need a scrap book in which they will document their adventures.
 The scrap book will serve as a diary and proof that the children have actually completed the task.
 Co-incidentally, it will also make for a beautiful keepsake which you and the children can cherish in the future.
 There are numerous educational benefits to scrap booking check out 2 interesting websites here and here.

 It is up to the children how to decorate and present the tasks they complete in the scrap book.
 There are plenty of ideas online, particularly on Youtube.
 The important thing is that for ever task that is accomplished, they document this in the scrap book.
 They can stick photos, drawings, decorations, tickets, leaflets or they can write and draw directly in the scrap book.
 Here is one video that gives you an idea about scrap booking.
 Remember, it doesn’t need to be anything elaborate but of course make it worthwhile.

 Have the children start by decorating the scrap book cover, not forgetting to include their name.
-Then stick the “Summer Tasks Sheet” in the scrap book for easy reference.
+Then stick the “Summer Activity Challenge Sheet” in the scrap book for easy reference.